Keyboard shortcuts

 Illegal characters

-The following characters are illegal in abstract paths paths, and it is a superset of disallowed paths on Unix-like systems and Windows:
+The following characters are illegal in abstract paths, and it is a superset of disallowed paths on Unix-like systems and Windows:

 • Shell operators: < and > and |